makkenagithub/08-Jenkins/README.md

 SRE - site reliability engineers take care of sonarqube installation upgrades etc

 Sonarqube : port is 9000.
-We can create an ec2 with AMI of sonar available in markcet place.
+We can create an ec2 with AMI of sonarqube available in markcet place.
 Then need to setup few things in sonarqube console.
+Console can be opened with http://<public-ip-of-sonarqube-ex2>:9000

+userid/password for console is admin/admin or admin/instance-id

+Sonarqube can be used for 2 purposes
+1. static source code analysis
+2. static application security testing